vincentMunywoki/library-books/README.md

 # Book Lending Library Application

 A full-stack TypeScript application for managing a book lending library.
-Built with React, Express, and shadcn/ui components.
+Built with React, Express, and shadcn/ui components..

 ## Features